yshimizu-econ/yshimizu-econ.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a third-year Ph.D. student at the University of Wisconsin-Madison.
+I am a fourth-year Ph.D. student at the University of Wisconsin-Madison.
 My research interests are primarily in Econometrics and its application.

 Prior to joining UW-Madison, I obtained my B.A. and M.A. degrees in Economics from Keio University, Japan.